rgxcp/lower-your-type/README.md

-# 🧘 Python - Lower Your Type
+# 🧘 Lower Your Type
-**EN**: Program for changing file name extension in directories to lower case.
+Program for changing file name extension in directories to lower case.

-**ID**: Program untuk mengubah ekstensi nama file dalam direktori menjadi huruf kecil.

 ## Status
 END OF LIFE